Readless

 Person reading newsletter on laptop with coffee

-Lenny's Newsletter is the gold standard for product management content.
-With over 700,000 subscribers, Lenny Rachitsky (former Airbnb PM) delivers deeply researched advice on building products, driving growth, and advancing your PM career.
+Lenny's Newsletter is the largest and most-cited product management newsletter in 2026, with over 1 million subscribers as of early 2025.
+Lenny Rachitsky (former Airbnb PM) delivers deeply researched, survey-driven advice on building products, driving growth, and advancing your PM career — making it the default PM subscription.

 What makes it exceptional: